March 28, 20265 min read

 No Per-App Profiles

-No Personal Dictionary
+No Custom Dictionary

 No Hold-to-Talk

-When Apple Dictation Is Fine#
+When Apple Dictation works fine#

-• You need camelCase, snake_case, or PascalCase by voice
+• You need camelCase, snake_case, or PascalCase

 Tip